raldus/roland/README.md

 ```

 ### Windows
-At the Moment Visual Studio 2015 32bit and MinGW are the only valid build environments.
+At the moment Visual Studio 2015 32bit and MinGW are the only valid build environments.
 Following an example of a Visual Studio release build:
 ```bash
 cmake -H. -Bbuild -G"Visual Studio 14 2015" -DCMAKE_BUILD_TYPE=Release